 By prompting use of this risk reduction credential, you can ensure that construction workers on your next project are familiar with state-of-the-art best practices to protect patients, staff, visitors, workers, and surrounding communities.

 And there is more good news… At NO COST you can prefer or require the use of PCRA/ICRA credentialed construction workers in bidding documents.
 A commemorative plaque is awarded to owners and developers who provide exemplary leadership by utilizing credentialed personnel in healthcare construction.
 (Click on the “Suggested Bidding Language” tab below for more information).

 Intrigued?
 Please take a quick look at the PCRA/ICRA program, its benefits and how you can adjust your bidding documents to prefer PCRA/ICRA credentialed workers.

 The PCRA/ICRA Certificate Program is built to international standards

-The Joint Commission publication authors pointed to significant emerging global risks.
-They concluded that these risks exacerbate the need for raising the bar on PCRA/ICRA requirements.
-They listed climate change, natural disasters, infectious disease, antimicrobial resistance and pollution as examples of these risks.
-The authors went on to state that these heightened threat levels make the PCRA/ICRA processes increasingly critical—to the point that they should be considered part of emergency preparedness.
+In its publications The Joint Commission have pointed to significant emerging global risks.
+A number of publication authors contend that these risks exacerbate the need for raising the bar on PCRA/ICRA requirements.
+They list climate change, natural disasters, infectious disease, antimicrobial resistance and pollution as examples of these risks.
+They conclude that these heightened threat levels make the PCRA/ICRA processes increasingly critical—to the point that they should be considered part of emergency preparedness.